 : see all cases :

-The Government of the Province of Nova Scotia is offering rewards of up to one hundred and fifty thousand dollars ($150,000) for information leading to the arrest and conviction of the person(s) responsible for the disappearance of Crystal Dawn JACK.
+The Government of the Province of Nova Scotia is offering rewards of up to one hundred and fifty thousand dollars ($150,000) for information leading to the arrest and conviction of the person(s) responsible for the suspicious death of Crystal Dawn JACK.

-Any person with information regarding the person(s) responsible for the disappearance of Crystal Dawn JACK should call the Rewards for Major Unsolved Crimes Program at 1-888-710-9090.
+Any person with information regarding the person(s) responsible for the suspicious death of Crystal Dawn JACK should call the Rewards for Major Unsolved Crimes Program at 1-888-710-9090.

 The reward is payable in Canadian funds and will be apportioned as deemed just by the Minister of Justice for the Province of Nova Scotia.
 Employees of law enforcement and correctional agencies are not eligible to collect this reward.